babolivier/brendan.abolivier.bzh/content/free-software-to-save-the-world.md

 as a solution to mass surveillance and respectful browsing on the Web, and the Wikimedia Foundation works, (partly) by developping their software, towards providing free and reliable knowledge to the world.

+Another kind of structure that can be found in the free software ecosystem is a company.
+Because of the changes in the software industry pushing developers towards not selling the software they've created, but rather selling their expertise to use, host or hack it, companies are now able to get some money in while working exclusively on free software.
+Some companies are selling hosting of their service, such as [GitLab](https://about.gitlab.com/gitlab-com/), others are selling corporate support for companies using their software like [Matrix.org](https://matrix.org/) does.
+And it ususally works, because who can help you out with a piece of software, or host it for you, better than the people making it?

+Last, but not least, a few projects are also lead by independant developers working as freelancers.
+Examples are way fewer than for the two first structures, but they do exist.
+Take a look, for example,